-Our Six Flags insiders share their best advice to having a great visit to the park.
+Our Six Flags insiders share their best advice on having a great visit at the park.
 Their tips will help you plan your visit, enjoy more rides, and stay comfortable during the day.
 These ideas from the pros will help you make the most of your day and ensure you have a fun experience.

 1. Take a photo of your parking spot.

 When you park, take a digital photo of the sign closest to your car.
-After a long day, you may not remember where you parked.
+After a long day you may not remember where you parked.
 Simply scroll through the photos you’ve taken that day and find the one of the parking lot.
-Just head straight over to that sign to avoid spending time wandering around aimlessly looking for your car.
+Head straight over to that sign and avoid time wandering around looking for your car.

 2. Work the park from back to front.

 Our experts tell us the most efficient way to navigate the park is back to front.
-Many people head straight to the attractions they pass as they walk in.
-If you skip those and make your way to the back first, you’ll beat the rush that makes it there later in the day.
-In the time you save, you’ll be able to hit up more rides!
-Plus, you’ll be right near the front gate when it’s time to go home.
+Many people head straight to the first attractions they see.
+If you skip those and make your way to the back of the park first, then you’ll beat the rush later in the day.
+With this stellar planning you’ll be able to hit up more rides!
+At the end of the day you’ll also be near the front gate when it’s time to go home.

 3. Bring a waterproof bag for your belongings.

-You don’t want to lug around a heavy backpack during your trip, so only bring the necessities for the day.
+Don’t lug around a heavy backpack during your trip and bring only the necessities for the day.
 Put your cell phone, money, and any important items in a clear plastic bag.
-This will not only make it easier to scan your belongings when you enter the front gate, but it will also make them easier to carry around with you without having loose items.
-Additionally, if you decide to cool off on water rides, you can secure the waterproof bag in a cargo pocket or a zippered jacket and all of your personal items will stay dry.
+It will be easier to scan your belongings when you enter the front gate and easier to carry with you because you won’t have extra loose items.
+As a bonus, if you decide to cool off on water rides, the waterproof bag will keep all your personal items dry.

 4. If you have kids, put your contact information in their pocket.

 When visiting the park with young children, it’s important to plan ahead.
 Write your contact information on an index card and put it in their pocket in case you get separated.
-When you arrive, point out to your kids how the employees are dressed and tell them to find one of them for help.
+When you arrive, point out how our employees are dressed and tell your kids to find one of our staff for help if they are lost.
 Also, pick an easy-to-find meeting spot for your party to check in during the day.

 5. Eat at non-traditional dining hours

-Taking a few moments to re-energize will help you stay refreshed so you can tackle more rides without getting worn out.
-Plan your schedule accordingly so you can spend less time waiting for meals.
+Taking a few moments to re-energize will help you stay refreshed so you can tackle more rides.
+Plan your schedule in order to spend less time waiting for meals.
 Eat lunch and dinner a little earlier or later than the “normal” time.
-This will allow you to be out riding while everyone else is eating.
-Then, when you’re ready to eat, you’ll miss the mealtime rush and save time, getting out to more rides as quickly as possible.
+A little planning allows you to ride while everyone else is eating.
+Then, when you’re ready to eat, you’ll miss the mealtime rush and save time!

 6. Buy your tickets online